Louiskovski/MIDI-to-BMS-Converter/README.md

 # MIDI-to-BMS-Converter
-Converts Midis to *Super Mario Galaxy 1 &amp; 2's* BMS sequence format
+Converts Midis to *Super Mario Galaxy 1 &amp; 2's* BMS sequence format.

+Can also generate timing channels (for beats and CIT usage) and CIT files (chord and scale for effects).

 ## Usage
 Drag and drop your Midi on one of the bat files or use command line usage: